 Biofreeze and Icy Hot are two of the most popular pain relieving creams on the market.
 Both creams claim to work fast, and it can be challenging for consumers to differentiate between the two products.

 But do Biofreeze and Icy Hot both have ingredients shown in medical studies to relieve pain?
 Which product has the better formulation?
-Does either cream have questionable additive ingredients?
+Does either cream have unhealthy additive ingredients?
 And how do real users compare the effects of the two products?

 We’ll feature real, unsponsored user comparisons between the two products and provide a cost breakdown to determine which is cheaper.